scrabbletank/farhome-rules/rulesdoc.md

 #### Intimidating Presence
 *Requires proficiency in Intimidation*

 You may use your Intimidation roll instead of your Conversation roll in conversation checks.
 In combat you can spend 5 AP to attempt to intimidate a humanoid creature within 2 tiles of you.
-The target makes a Willpower save against your Intimidation, becoming afraid of you for 1 minute on fail.
+The target makes a willpower save against your Intimidation, becoming afraid of you for 1 minute on fail.

 #### Keeper of Lore
 *Requires proficiency in Lore*